Potassium caramel salted coffee

-However, if you are getting your potassium from supplements then it is highly recommended to start slow and not overdo it, especially if you are taking any blood pressure medications.
+However, if you are getting your potassium from supplements you should start slow and not overdo it, especially if you are taking any blood pressure medications.

 The simple option here is to just add the coffee, potassium citrate and the flavouring: